OlliNiemitalo/spot-electricity-prices-fi/README.md

 # Requirements

-See [requirements.txt](requirements.txt), or just install the required Python modules as needed using pip.
+See [requirements.txt](requirements.txt), or just install Jupyter Notebook and then install the required Python modules as needed using pip.

 # How to run